jarechalde/SDA-Project/README.md

 ## 3. Creating Hadoop users [ALL]

-Then we continue by adding a user for Hadoop in the users group, and giving this user superuser permissions, this should be done in all instances too.
+Then we continue by adding a user for Hadoop in the users group, and giving this user superuser permissions.
 You can choose any password you like, it won’t affect any part of this process.

 ```
 [1] sudo addgroup hadoop